annasajkh/TicTacToe/README.md

 # TicTacToe
-the ai doesn't work sometime idk why
+the ai doesn't work sometimes idk why

 # build the project
 clone or download this repo